Twan-Reijinga/CSEP-net-note/Documents/Meetings/agenda-week-7.md

 - Liviu and Pepijn: to discuss how to split the embedded files extension

-#### Reminder: Add timetracking to issues.
+#### Reminder: Add time-tracking to issues.

 ## Meeting

 ### Start
 - Tushit wasn't present since he no longer works with the team.
-- Pepijn was online, it was not clear whether he had notified the TA about that.
+- Pepijn was online, but it was not clear whether he had notified the TA about that.
 - Liviu was online because he was feeling under the weather.
 The TA had not been notified and while there was a reason for the absence, failing to notify the TA beforehand should be avoided.

-- Showcase of work for previous week:
+- Showcase of work from the previous week:
     1. Oleh: collection settings popup and dropdown to select a collection.
     2. Twan: Refresh sidebar(Ctrl + r), navigate through notes(arrows), and undo last action (Delete/Add)
     3. Petar: demo build failed.